espressomd/espresso/doc/sphinx/system_setup.rst

 Invoking :py:attr:`~espressomd.cellsystem.CellSystem.set_layered`
 selects the layered cell system, which is specifically designed for the needs of the MMM2D algorithm.
-Basically it consists of a nsquared algorithm in x and y, but a domain decomposition along z, i. e. the system is cut into equally sized layers along the z axis.
+Basically it consists of a nsquared algorithm in x and y, but a domain decomposition along z, i.e. the system is cut into equally sized layers along the z axis.
 The current implementation allows for the CPUs to align only along the z axis, therefore the processor grid has to have the form 1x1xN.
-However, each processor may be responsible for several layers, which is determined by ``n_layers``, i. e. the system is split into N\* layers along the z axis.
+However, each processor may be responsible for several layers, which is determined by ``n_layers``, i.e. the system is split into N\* layers along the z axis.
 Since in x and y direction there are no processor boundaries, the implementation is basically just a stripped down version of the domain decomposition cellsystem.::